ShaliniR8/R1-task/README.md

         'NewsClassification.ipynb'

     Result:
         Result is based on accuracy score.
-Classification report is produced to summarize the result and an arbitrary prediction is shown.
+Classification report is produced to summarize the result and an arbitrary prediction is shown in the same ipynb file.